Please follow & like us :)

 • Wet your hands before forming each rice ball.
 The water will keep the rice from sticking to your hands and you will be able to form and seal the ball more securely.

-• The oil you fry the balls in needs to be hot enough to fry the balls to a golden brown.
+• The oil you fry the arancini in needs to be hot enough to fry the balls to a golden brown.
 Just be careful that the temperature of the oil is not too hot.
-If it is too hot the rice balls will brown too quickly and the cheese in the center will not get hot enough to melt.
+If it is too hot, they will brown too quickly, and the cheese in the center will not get hot enough to melt.

 Nutrition values are only an estimate and do not include the oil for frying.